benhsz/parless/steps-to-implement.md

 # Step 5

 Experiment with the list-like formatting: have `(` appear as another shape, such as `▹` or `|` and have its closing paren appear blank.
-This only happens for expressions formatted on a single-line that are also part of another expression.

-The conditions for this format are:
+The conditions are:
+1. It is part of another expression
+2. It is formatted on a one line

+After that, it should satisfy either the first set of conditions or the second set.

 1. `(` is not the first character on the line
 2. The first character immediately before `(` is a space character or an opening parenthesis
 3. The first character immediately after `(` is __not__ another opening parenthesis
-4. Expressions below it are indented to match its formatting
+4. One or more expression below it is indented to match its formatting

-Or:
+Or...

 1. `(` is the first character on the line
 2. It is formatted below an expression that satisfies the previous conditions